vstinner/vstinner.github.io/content/daemon-threads-python-finalization-python32.rst

 on which order objects are finalized, on which order memory is deallocated, etc.

-The crash is reported first in April 2005: `bpo-1193099: Embedded python thread crashes <https://bugs.python.org/issue1193099>`_.
+The crash was first reported in April 2005: `bpo-1193099: Embedded python thread crashes <https://bugs.python.org/issue1193099>`_.
 In January 2008, **Gregory P.
-Smith** reports `bpo-1856: shutdown (exit) can hang or segfault with daemon threads running <https://bugs.python.org/issue1856#msg60014>`_ which will become the reference issue for this bug.
-He writes a short Python program reproducing the bug: spawn 40 daemon threads which do some I/O operations and sleep randomly between 0 ms and 5 ms in a loop.
+Smith** reported `bpo-1856: shutdown (exit) can hang or segfault with daemon threads running <https://bugs.python.org/issue1856#msg60014>`_.
+He wrote a short Python program reproducing the bug: spawn 40 daemon threads which do some I/O operations and sleep randomly between 0 ms and 5 ms in a loop.

-**Adam Olsen** `proposes a solution
+**Adam Olsen** `proposed a solution
 <https://bugs.python.org/issue1856#msg60059>`_ (with a patch):

     I think **non-main threads should kill themselves off** if they grab the interpreter lock and the interpreter is tearing down.
 They're about to get killed off anyway, when the process exits.

-In May 2011, **Antoine Pitrou** push a fix to Python 3.3 (6 years after the first bug report!) which implements this solution, `commit 0d5e52d3
+In May 2011, **Antoine Pitrou** pushed a fix to Python 3.3 (6 years after the first bug report) which implements this solution, `commit 0d5e52d3
 <https://github.com/python/cpython/commit/0d5e52d3469a310001afe50689f77ddba6d554d1>`__::

     Issue #1856: Avoid crashes and lockups when daemon threads run while the